-This hub includes my memories of living in the city 1950-1953.
-In it, I recollect our rented apartment, visits to relatives, the Catholic school which I attended, my friends, and most enjoyable and frightening times.
+This article includes my memories of living in the city of West Allis from 1950-1953.
+In it, I recollect our rented apartment, visits to relatives, the Catholic school which I attended, my friends, and the most enjoyable and frightening times.

 Our Rented Apartment on South 63rd Street in West Allis